Become a Certified Phlebotomy Technician at Empire College

-During the remainder of the course, students will learn advanced infectious disease control and biohazards techniques.
+During the remainder of their phlebotomy training in Northern California, students will learn advance infectious disease control and biohazards techniques.
 They will also learn the anticoagulation theory, along with knowledge of preanalytical sources of error in specimen collection, transport, processing and storage.
 Anatomical site selection and patient preparation are also taught.
 The class explores risk factors and appropriate responses to complications which may arise from phlebotomy.
 In addition, applications of basic concepts of communication, interpersonal relations, stress management, and professional ethical behavior are emphasized.
 Finally, students will examine the basic concepts underpinning quality assurance, as well as the legal implications of phlebotomy and legal issues related to blood collection.

 PBN500 Externship for Phlebotomy – 40 hours – 1 unit